How Urbex Photography Helps Mental Health and Creativity

 About the Author:

-Dr Paul Pope is an Associate Professor of Psychology at the University of Birmingham and an award-winning documentary photographer.
-With over two decades of experience in research, teaching, and creative practice, he writes accessible blog posts that merge psychology and photography—making complex ideas accessible and engaging, helping others to think critically, succeed academically, and grow creatively.
+Dr Paul Pope is an Associate Professor of Psychology at the University of Birmingham and an award-winning documentary photographer and educator.
+With over two decades of experience in research, teaching, and creative practice, he writes blog posts that merge psychology and photography—making complex ideas accessible and engaging, helping others to think critically, succeed academically, and grow creatively.

 Read More